Safe and connected community…challenging and engaging learning for all…empowered by the Bulldog Beliefs.

 We will MODEL the way to ensure every learner is socially, emotionally and academically prepared to positively impact our ever-changing world.

-Model’s principal oversees an excellent staff, which includes a counselor, psychologist and nurse.
+Model’s principal oversees an excellent staff, which includes a counselor, psychologist, and a nurse.

 Our counselor spends much of her time with the students in the classrooms, in a group situation, or with individuals.
 The counselor is happy to share books, videos, and pamphlets dealing with parenting skills and other special needs with parents.
 Model’s counselor is Mrs. Banes, MSW.